Tayshia Adams: Television

 Adams was a guest co-host on E!
 Daily Pop from March 24 to March 30, 2022.
 Adams hosted the MTV Movie & TV Awards: Unscripted award show on June 5, 2022.
 On July 31, 2022, she competed against Matt James on game show The $100,000 Pyramid.
 In March 2023, she co-hosted Live From E!: Oscars After Party special.

 In May 2023, it was announced that Adams will appear in Amazon Freevee's upcoming competition series, The Goat.
 The show followed fan favorite reality television personalities going through a series of mental, physical, and social challenges, and only one will win a cash prize.
 The series premiered on May 9, 2024.
 She was the second contestant to be voted off the competition.
 In her first acting role, Adams played the role of Influencer in Max's political drama series The Girls on the Bus.
+On October 14, 2025, Variety announced that Adams will be a judge on HGTV's new renovation series Bachelor Mansion Takeover.

 The Bachelor

 Adams made her debut in The Bachelor franchise in 2019 when she appeared on Colton Underwood's season of The Bachelor.
 Adams was one of the final two contestants, alongside Hannah Godwin, both of whom were eliminated when Underwood decided to end the show to pursue Cassie Randolph.